Published by Dr. Nikolai Nikolaev

 Propolis is a resinous compound produced by honeybees from tree buds and sap, used to seal and protect the hive.
-It contains over 300 bioactive compounds — including flavonoids, phenolic acids, and caffeic acid phenethyl ester (CAPE) — that give it potent antibacterial, antiviral, antifungal, antioxidant, and anti-inflammatory properties.
+It contains over 300 bioactive compounds — including flavonoids, phenolic acids, and caffeic acid phenethyl ester (CAPE) — that give it potent antibacterial, antiviral, antifungal, antioxidant, and inflammatory-response-supporting properties.
 Research supports its use for immune support, oral health, wound healing, and skin care.

 If you've seen propolis tinctures, sprays, or capsules and wondered whether they actually work, the answer is yes — with strong scientific backing.
 Propolis is one of the most studied natural antimicrobials in the world.
 Here's what we know.